nate-strauser/meteor-cookbook/date-time-moment/README.md

   }
 });
 ```
-This will give us all `Things` that were created during the year 2014.
+This will return a result of all `Things` documents that were created during the year 2014.
 See the [mongo cookbook](http://cookbook.mongodb.org/patterns/date_range/) for further examples.